15 Best Bookstores in Massachusetts 2025

 4. Porter Square Books – Cambridge, MA

-Porter Square Books is an independent bookstore present in Cambridge.
+Porter Square Books is an independent bookstore located in Cambridge.
 They also have another branch in Boston.
-The Cambridge location has a cafe named Zing that serves fantastic coffee and snacks to munch on.
+The Cambridge location has a cafe called Zing that serves fantastic coffee and snacks to enjoy.
 Local bakery items are served here, along with fair-trade coffee.

-Their collection is unmatchable when it comes to variety.
+Their collection is unmatched in terms of variety.
 There are several bundles, novels of different categories, non-fiction books, and many other types.
-The author’s event of this place is another attraction.
+The author’s event at this place is another attraction.
 This bookstore includes kids’ books, teens’ collections, and digital audiobooks.

 • Best Selling Books: Where the Wild Ladies Are (Paperback) By Aoko Matsuda, Polly Barton, Lost Children Archive: A Novel (Paperback) By Valeria Luiselli